RobertLuiten/Cardy-B/README.md

 **TODOS**

-Besides styling which isn't a major issue at the moment for the scope of this project, implementing the EligibleElections parent class so users can select one of the many elections that they're eligible for is!
-At the moment, it doesn't work unfortunately, so that's a major TODO!
+Besides styling which isn't a major issue at the moment for the scope of this project, but also making it so that the EligibleElection components doesn't delete the user's selections when they switch between elections along with showing the most recent election.

 Note: For people reading this without context in the future, I hope you appriciate my awesome graphic design!